m3ll0c/etherseek/README.md

-# etherseek
+# EtherHide

 **EtherHide** is a blockchain-based technique for hiding malicious payloads within Ethereum smart contracts.
 Attackers leverage this to **deliver malware, exfiltrate data, or obfuscate C2 communications**.

 `etherseek` is a cyber intelligence tool designed to identify and analyze the **EtherHide** technique.
-It extracts relevant **network information** from infected sites, enabling analysts to correlate suspicious activity across the blockchain.
-Usefull to map active and past campaigns.
+It extracts relevant **network information** from infected sites, enabling analysts to correlate suspicious activities to a crypto wallet.

 ## ✨ Features

-* 🔍 **Detect EtherHide usage** in Ethereum|BNB contracts.
-* 🔗 **Correlate contracts and wallets** involved in suspicious operations.
+* 🔗 **Correlate contracts and wallets** involved in suspicious operations given an infected page.
 * 📡 **Extract network indicators** for threat intelligence workflows.
 * 🛠 **Ad-hoc analysis tools** for customized blockchain research.
 * 📑 **Export results** in analyst-friendly formats (JSON, CSV, etc.).